alexandredunant/RNC2/README.md

 ### Main Scripts

   - **`run_simulation_scscn.py`**: This is the main entry point for running simulations.
 It defines various parameter sets to test different scenarios and then calls `simulate_case.py` for each set.
   - **`simulate_case.py`**: This script handles a single simulation case.
-It takes a configuration dictionary, loads or generates the necessary https://www.google.com/search?q=data (DEM, precipitation, ashfall), builds the river network, runs the selected hydrology model, and saves the results.
+It takes a configuration dictionary, loads or generates the necessary data (DEM, precipitation, ashfall), builds the river network, runs the selected hydrology model, and saves the results.

 ### Engines